sajozsattila/mur2_editor/app/static/manual.md

 $$ P_\omega=2+{n_\omega\over 2}\hbar\omega\,{1+R\over 1-v^2}\int\limits_{-1}^{1}dx\,(x-v)|x-v| $${#eq:1}

-Block equations are numbered on the left side.
-This numbering is added automatically.
-Repeated math blocks are independently given the same number where they are in the text.
-For example: if we write Euler's identity again it will be numbered as *(1)*

 $$
 \text{Euler's identity: } e^{i \pi } + 1 = 0
 $${#eq:2}

+Block equations are numbered on the left side.
+This numbering is added automatically.[^numb]

+[^numb]: In HTML the repeated math blocks are given the same number where they are in the text.
+For example: if we write Euler's identity again, exactly in the same way, it will be numbered again as *(2)*.
+However, this is not true in PDF, ePUB and LaTeX.
+There every labelled block gets a new number.

 You can cross-reference to these equalisations as links.
 Example the [integrals](#eq:1).^[If you repeat a formula multiple times, the link is ambiguous and it's browser dependant on where the link leads but it's usually the first occurrence. ]